-Dry January has been a thing for a while, but this year it feels especially timely.
-It also feels like a Herculean effort, though.
+Dry January has been a thing for a while, but it feels like a Herculean effort.
 After all, if you're like me, drinking has become a coping mechanism and a habit ingrained in my routine.
 Kids are in bed?
 Wine o'clock.
 It's 5 p.m. on a Friday?
 Cheers to the weekend.
 Sunday morning?
-Mimosas and brunch (at home, of course).
+Mimosas with brunch.

-But that's exactly why I'm signing myself up for Dry January 2021 after doing Sober October for the first time in 2020.
+But that's exactly why I signed myself up for Dry January after doing Sober October for the first time a couple of years ago.
 I don't want drinking to be something I have to do.
 I'm breaking the pattern and re-establishing a healthier relationship with booze.
 I hope you'll join me!

-If your drinking feels out of control, consider calling the Substance Abuse and Mental Health Services Administration's hotline at 1-800-662-HELP (4357) or visit their website for more resources.
+If your drinking feels out of control, we encourage you to call the Substance Abuse and Mental Health Services Administration's hotline at 1-800-662-HELP (4357) or visit their website for more resources.

 1. Adjust Your Expectations

-"The biggest change would be an improvement in liver function," says Bankole Johnson, MD, CEO and founder of Privee Clinics and author of Six Rings: Beyond Imagined Borders of Brain Wellness and Addiction Science.
+"The biggest change would be an improvement in liver function," says Bankole Johnson, MD and author of Six Rings: Beyond Imagined Borders of Brain Wellness and Addiction Science.

 "It will take a few months to get important changes in the brain, but any reduction or cessation in alcohol use is helpful with respect to clinical outcome."